Oblivion (Horowitz novel): Plot synopsis

-Continuity and trivia

-The locations in the book - South America, England, Antarctica, Italy and New York, respectively, form a pentagram, just like the homelands of the Gatekeepers do.

-The defeat of the Old Ones is exactly the same as in the past, even down to the minutes before the Old Ones get banished.

-Jonas Mortlake, one of the main antagonists, is the son of Susan Mortlake from Nightrise.

-A second Necropolis appears here, this time being London, because London was bombed after the Five disappeared.

-Ten years have passed since the events in Necropolis.

-Oblivion marks the second appearance of Flint and 'past' Matt, both of whom were first introduced in Nightrise.

-Matt ends up in South America once again, which is where the Old Ones came into the world, following the events of Evil Star.

 Relation to the Pentagram series

 Unlike the previous entries in the Power of Five series, this book is unique in that it isn't a rewrite of one of Horowitz's previous Pentagram novels.
 Despite that, Horowitz revealed in 2012 that he'd planned the ending thirty years prior to the writing and publication of Oblivion, which was when he was originally writing the Pentagram series.